BlueAndi/RadonUlzer/doc/YAP/README.md

 - The Application can publish or subscribe to any of these channels using the channel's name.
 - Client suscribes to a channel using [Channel 0](#control-channel-channel-0).

+#### DLC Field

+- Contains the size of the payload contained by the frame.

 #### Checksum Field

 - Simple Checksum.